unioslo/pg-iam/docs/1-data-model.md

 - Capability instances
   - parameterised Capabilities, for use in generation of capability URLs
 - Capability grants
-    - HTTP grants are linked to specific capabilities by their names
     - grant are grouped into sets
     - grant sets are defined by:
-        - capability name
         - api hostname
         - api namespace
         - http method